Crabyy/IM-Project/README.md

 # Welcome to my IM-Project

-Everything here is used for our school project;
-Everything is for educational purpose only;
+Everything here is used for our school project and for educational purpose only